RAISING

 That’s where we come in.

-At Raising Body Confident Kids, we help parents break the generational cycle of body shame and diet culture — without swinging to extremes or losing sight of health.
+At Raising Body-Confident Kids, we help parents break the generational cycle of body shame and diet culture — without swinging to extremes or losing sight of health.
 Created by Dr. Whitney Casares, a pediatrician, mom, and author, we offer real-world tools to nurture your child’s physical and emotional well-being in a science-backed way.

-DOWNLOAD FREE GUIDE
+FREE PDF GUIDE

 Grab our Body Talk Toolkit — a free, pediatrician-approved guide with scripts and strategies to help you talk to your kids about food, weight, and body image without shame or fear.